mikebaldi/Idle-Champions/ReadMe.txt

-3/19/21+ UPDATE: IC_POINTERS.AHK NO LONGER USED.
-SCRIPT NOW USES IC_MEMORYFUNCTIONS.AHK
+v3/19/21+ IC_POINTERS.AHK NO LONGER USED.
+SCRIPT NOW USES IC_MEMORYFUNCTIONS.AHK AND JSON.AHK

 Warning: This script reads system memory.
 I do not know CNE's stance on reading system memory used by the game, so use at your own risk.
 Pointers may break on any given update and I may no longer decide to update them.